 Group Therapy at Muir Wood

-In addition to individual therapy, we utilize group therapy as a core treatment modality in order to provide the boys a structured place where developmental challenges are normalized and shared.
-In their search to belong and achieve social acceptance, boys will seek a group or tribe where they may find acceptance and strength.
-Many of the boys who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
-In addition, many of the boys at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.
+In addition to individual therapy, we utilize group therapy as a core treatment modality in order to provide the teens a structured place where developmental challenges are normalized and shared.
+In their search to belong and achieve social acceptance, teens will seek a group or tribe where they may find acceptance and strength.
+Many of the teens who come to Muir Wood have been unable to sustain membership in emotionally reliable and safe groups of peers.
+In addition, many of the teens at Muir Wood have complicated their efforts to negotiate this complex developmental phase by their use of mood-altering substances.

 Benefits of Gender-Specific Group Therapy at Muir Wood